-How to Trade Litecoin In 2021
+How to Trade Litecoin in 2022 - Complete Guide

 Litecoin (LTC) was one of the earliest Bitcoin spinoffs, or ‘altcoins’.
 It was launched by Charlie Lee in 2011 and has grown to become one of the most valuable cryptocurrencies.
-It's often refered to as "Silver to Bitcoin's Gold".
+It's often refered to as the digital "Silver to Bitcoin's Gold".
 Traders aim to buy Litecoin and sell it for a profit by making price predictions based on market analysis.

 What is Litecoin Trading and How is It Different from a Standard Purchase?

 Litecoin trading involves speculating on the price movements of LTC for a profit using online brokers and exchanges.
 Brokers offer traders derivatives, which are contracts whose values are tethered to the market value of Litecoin.

 Trading in derivatives is different from buying and holding Litecoin on a cryptocurrency exchange.
 The latter gives you some advantages, such as the ability to acquire a loan using your LTC as collateral.
 However, trading derivatives is a much faster way to profit from Litecoin in the short term.
 Crypto brokers offer three ways for traders to take advantage of market price fluctuations: